-Ensure analysis of EMP data is undertaken by PIRSA Fisheries and Aquaculture in a timely manner to determine compliance with licence conditions and the Act, its subordinate regulations, and other associated legislation and policies (refer Program 4: Compliance for taking action on noncompliance events identified).
-Conduct on-site audits that investigate adherence to licence conditions.
+Ensure analysis of EMP data is undertaken by PIRSA Fisheries and Aquaculture in a timely manner to determine compliance with lease performance criteria, licence conditions, zone policy biomass limitations and the Act, its subordinate regulations, and other associated legislation and policies (refer Program 4: Compliance for taking action on noncompliance events identified).

-Ensure EMP data collected is used to inform relevant decision-making processes (e.g. policy development, licence renewal, regulation and licence conditions).
+Ensure EMP data collected is used to inform relevant decision-making processes (e.g. policy development, lease and licence renewals, regulation and licence conditions).